National Heritage Assessment

 The Council's final assessment report as given to the Minister is attached.

 In some cases the Minister will have made amendments to such matters as boundaries, values and descriptions, before listing the place.
-For final listing data visit the Australian Heritage Database or the National Heritage Listing for The Great Ocean Road.
+For final listing data visit the Australian Heritage Database or the National Heritage Listing for the The Melbourne Cricket Ground (MCG) .

 The names of individual assessors and nominators have been removed for privacy reasons.